Dennis P. Lockhart, President and Chief Executive Officer

 Dennis P. Lockhart took office March 1, 2007, as the 14th president and chief executive officer of the Federal Reserve Bank of Atlanta.
-In this role, Lockhart is responsible for all the Bank's activities, including monetary policy, bank supervision and regulation, and payment services.
-In addition, he serves on the Federal Reserve's chief monetary policy body, the Federal Open Market Committee (FOMC).
+He served in this role until February 28, 2017.
+Lockhart was responsible for all the Bank's activities, including monetary policy, bank supervision and regulation, and payment services.
+In addition, he served on the Federal Reserve's chief monetary policy body, the Federal Open Market Committee (FOMC).

 From 2003 to 2007, Lockhart served on the faculty of Georgetown University's School of Foreign Service.
 He also was an adjunct professor at Johns Hopkins University's School of Advanced International Studies.